 How popular is the baby name Squire in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Squire and check out all the blog posts that mention the name Squire.
+Plus, check out all the blog posts that mention the name Squire.

 Here’s another list of peculiar names that belonged to various American men: